Janet Leigh: 1940s

-1949–1958: Contract with MGM and independent films

-Leigh appeared in a number of films in 1949, including the thriller, Act of Violence (1949), with Van Heflin and Robert Ryan, directed by Fred Zinnemann.
+Leigh appeared in a number of films in 1949, including the thriller Act of Violence (1949) with Van Heflin and Robert Ryan, directed by Fred Zinnemann.
 Though a financial failure, it was well received by critics.
 She also had a significant hit with MGM's version of Little Women, based on the novel by Louisa May Alcott, in which she portrayed Meg March, alongside June Allyson and Elizabeth Taylor.
-The film was generally well received by critics.
-Also in 1949, Leigh appeared as a nun in the anti-communist drama The Red Danube, which earned her critical acclaim, followed by a role as Glenn Ford's love interest in The Doctor and the Girl.
-Other credits from 1949 include as June Forsyte in That Forsyte Woman (1949) opposite Greer Garson and Errol Flynn, and as Robert Mitchum's leading co-star in the RKO-produced Holiday Affair (1949).
-That December, she started work on Josef von Sternberg's adventure-drama film Jet Pilot, in which she starred as the female lead opposite John Wayne.
+The film was also generally praised by critics.
+Then Leigh appeared as a nun in the anti-communist drama The Red Danube, which earned her critical acclaim, followed by a role as Glenn Ford's love interest in The Doctor and the Girl.
+Other credits from 1949 include the role of June Forsyte in That Forsyte Woman (1949), opposite Greer Garson and Errol Flynn, and as Robert Mitchum's leading co-star in the RKO-produced Holiday Affair (1949).
+That December, she started work on Josef von Sternberg's adventure-drama film Jet Pilot as the female lead opposite John Wayne.
 Producer Howard Hughes' constant re-editing would cause the film to be delayed almost eight years before being released.

+1950s

 At MGM she appeared in Strictly Dishonorable (1951), a comedy with Ezio Pinza, based on a play by Preston Sturges.
 The film received mild critical acclaim.
-Leigh then appeared in the baseball-themed fantasy farce Angels in the Outfield (1951), which was a significant commercial success.
+Leigh then appeared in the baseball-themed fantasy farce Angels in the Outfield (1951), which was a commercial hit.
 The same year, RKO borrowed Leigh to appear in the musical Two Tickets to Broadway (1951), which was a box-office success.
 She was one of many stars in the anthology film It's a Big Country: An American Anthology (1952) and appeared in a romantic comedy with Peter Lawford, Just This Once (1952).
-Leigh had a significant commercial success with the swashbuckler-themed Scaramouche (1952), in which she starred as Aline de Gavrillac opposite Stewart Granger and Eleanor Parker.
+Leigh had another significant commercial success with the swashbuckler Scaramouche (1952), in which she starred as Aline de Gavrillac opposite Stewart Granger and Eleanor Parker.
 Next, she received top-billing in the critically acclaimed comedy Fearless Fagan (1952), about a clown drafted into the military, followed by a role opposite James Stewart in the Western The Naked Spur (1953).
-The latter, though a low-budget feature, was one of the top-grossing films of the year, and noted by several critics for its psychological components.
+The latter, though a low-budget feature, was one of the top-grossing films of the year and was noted by several critics for its psychological components.
 Less well received was the comedy Confidentially Connie (1953), in which Leigh starred opposite Van Johnson as a pregnant housewife who helps trigger a price war at a local butcher shop.